SeedSigner/seedsigner/docs/passphrase_considerations.md

 ## Passphrase Considerations

-As of writing this document, passphrase length has not been standardized across software/hardware wallets.
+As of writing this document, passphrase length has not been standardized across wallets and signing devices.

 SeedSigner does not impose a passphrase length limit, to accomodate recovery of seeds created on alternate platforms with large or unbounded passphrase lengths.